 I’m a writer, translator (from Italian), and editor.

-My nonfiction debut, The Black Utopians: Searching for Paradise and the Promised Land in America (Farrar, Straus and Giroux, 2024), is currently a finalist for the 2024 Los Angeles Times Book Prize in History.
-It was selected as a New York Times Notable Book and a Washington Post Best Nonfiction Book of 2024, one of TIME’s 100 Must-Read Books of 2024, one of the New York Public Library’s 10 Best Books of 2024, and a 2025 Michigan Notable Book.
-It was also recognized as a best book of 2024 by The New Yorker, The Boston Globe, The New Republic, ELLE, Essence, Literary Hub, and the Chicago Public Library.
+My nonfiction debut, The Black Utopians: Searching for Paradise and the Promised Land in America (Farrar, Straus and Giroux, 2024), was a finalist for the 2024 Los Angeles Times Book Prize for History, the 2024 Hooks National Book Award, and the 2025 Zora Award for Nonfiction.
+It was named a New York Times Notable Book, a Washington Post Best Nonfiction Book of 2024, one of TIME’s 100 Must-Read Books of 2024, one of the New York Public Library’s 10 Best Books of 2024, and a 2025 Michigan Notable Book.
+It was also recognized as a best book of 2024 by The New Yorker, The Boston Globe, The New Republic, ELLE, Essence, Literary Hub, Booklist, and the Chicago Public Library.
 It is available from Chatto & Windus in the UK.

-My translation of Igiaba Scego’s novel Beyond Babylon (Two Lines Press, 2019) was shortlisted for the 2020 PEN Translation Prize, the National Translation Award, and more.
-I’ve also contributed to two anthologies: Violent Phenomena: 21 Essays on Translation (Tilted Axis Press, 2022) and The Heart of a Stranger: An Anthology of Exile Literature (Pushkin Press, 2019).
-In 2021, I received a National Endowment for the Arts grant in translation.
+My translation of Igiaba Scego’s novel Beyond Babylon (Two Lines Press, 2019) was shortlisted for the 2020 PEN Translation Prize and the National Translation Award.
+I’ve contributed to the anthologies Violent Phenomena: 21 Essays on Translation (Tilted Axis Press, 2022) and The Heart of a Stranger: An Anthology of Exile Literature (Pushkin Press, 2019).
+My work has received support from the National Endowment for the Arts, the Robert B. Silvers Foundation, and Creative Capital.

-I’ve written for The New York Times, The Nation, Foreign Policy, n+1, The Los Angeles Review of Books, The Point, Literary Hub (where I was formerly an editor), and other publications.
-A former board member of the American Literary Translators Association, I am currently an advisory editor for The Paris Review.
-I was also one of the judges for the 2024 International Booker Prize.
+I’ve written for The New York Times, The Nation, Foreign Policy, n+1, The Los Angeles Review of Books, The Point, Literary Hub, and elsewhere.
+I’ve served as a board member for the American Literary Translators Association, an advisory editor at The Paris Review, and one of the judges for the 2024 International Booker Prize.

 Photo by Noah Loof